-If you have a credit card, a number of people would have advised you to keep the credit utilization ratio under 30 percent.
+If you have a credit card, a number of people would have advised you not to exhaust the entire limit on your credit card as it increases your credit utilization ratio.
 What is this ‘credit utilization ratio’ and why is it so important?

-There are several factors that impact your credit health; one of these is the credit utilization ratio.
+There are several factors that impact your credit score; one of these is the credit utilization ratio.
 It is the ratio of the total outstanding balances on your credit cards to the total credit limit.
 If you have no outstanding balance on any of your cards, your credit utilization rate will be zero.
-Credit utilization makes up a major portion of your credit report.
-A low credit utilization ratio positively affects your credit score and vice versa.
+Maxing out your credit cards increases your credit score which could have a negative impact on your credit score.

 Get Your Free Credit Report with Monthly Updates Check Now